 A. In addition to raising money for the Angel’s base, you will need to be mindful of all land costs.
 To date, all communities have had the land donated.
 Also, you will be responsible for the cost of the inscription on the Angel’s base.

 Q. May we create our own wording for the Angel’s base?

-A. With the approval of the Christmas Box House International, Inc., you may say whatever you would like on the monument.
+A. With the approval of Richard Paul Evans, Inc., you may say whatever you would like on the monument.
 However, you must include somewhere on the base that this is The Christmas Box Angel and that December 6th marks the annual gathering for people who have lost a child.

 Q. Do I need a tax exempt ID number?

 A. No. However, you may get one if you would like.
 We recommend that you work with a local organization that is already set up to accept donations.
 Also, check with your local bank and ask what they recommend.

 Q. Do I need to hire an accountant or retain the services of an attorney?

 A. No, only if you feel more comfortable doing so.

 Q. May I photocopy any of the materials you have given me?